Quick Start

 3. View Claude Desktop's developer tool logs

-- The first analysis of large projects takes time to build AST
+- Large projects take time to build AST during the first analysis

-- You can call `build_callgraph` to warm up the cache first
+- You can call `build_callgraph` to preheat the cache

-- Function-level taint analysis can produce some false positives
+- Function-level taint analysis may produce false positives

-- Combine AI analysis or manually confirm the authenticity of the vulnerability
+- Combine AI analysis or human confirmation of vulnerability authenticity

 ### Add New MCP Tools